rubenrabb01/Modeling-MacFish-database/Horizontal range.md

+# Analysis of range of distance for horizontal movement

-## Prepare dataset with daily and seasonally distance range
+## 1. Prepare dataset with daily and seasonally distance range

 :books:`library(lubridate)`
 :books:`library(plyr)`